All Saints' Church, Dunedin: All Saints' Hall

 All Saints' Hall was built as the Cumberland St Wesleyan Methodist Chapel.

 It is constructed from timber from the Bell Hill Methodist Church (1862-8) designed by George Greenfield.
 During a gale in 1862 the Bell Hill church was badly twisted and deemed unsafe until the addition of a transept designed by William Mason permitted its reuse in February 1863.
 Its poor design and inconvenient position prompted its early demolition.

 From the sale of the Bell Hill property in 1868 £150 was set aside for the building of a new church.
 A weatherboard schoolhouse able to accommodate 150 worshippers was built on a quarter acre of freehold next to All Saints given by James Allen.
 The hall was erected in 1869, but the Wesleyan Methodist congregation didn't last very long - until about 1872.

-The front portion of the hall has windows designed by prominent Dunedin architect Basil Hooper and installed in 1911, Hooper was an All Saints' parishioner who also designed the church fence on Cumberland St. (which has been altered several times).
+The front portion of the hall has windows designed by prominent Dunedin architect Basil Hooper and installed in 1911.
 The University of Otago creche was established in the hall in 1968.
 Araiteuru Maori club (with Muru Walters as leader) used the hall before Araiteuru Marae was built.

+The belfry on the hall was restored in 2024, it contains bells from the former church of St. Stephen in Hampden, Otago and the former church of St. Chad in Middlemarch.